Last Updated on August 1, 2024 by lindseymahoney

 Vanity Light

-A big function issue in this bathroom was the spacing between the vanity light and the medicine cabinet.
+Another big issue in this bathroom was the spacing between the vanity light and the medicine cabinet.

 The glass domes on the light hung in a way that prevented the medicine cabinet (on the wall to the right) from fully opening.
 It was only a matter of time before I opened the cabinet and shattered the glass light fixture.

-Because I was not moving the placement of the vanity light, I chose a light fixture that no long got in the way of the medicine cabinet.
-I love how it gives the retro bathroom an art deco vibe!
+Because I was not moving the placement of the vanity light, I chose a light fixture that no longer got in the way of the medicine cabinet.
+I love how it gives the retro bathroom an Art Deco vibe!

 Old Electrical Outlets